social worker/

 Giinagay! (hello or welcome).

-I acknowledge I am living on unceded land of the Gumbaynggirr people, and my face to face practice clinic is in Baalijin (Bellingen).
 I am a dog lover + amateur whale/cetacean enthusiast.
 I have lived experience of chronic illness, grief and loss.
-I began as a community development practitioner passionate about peace undertaking community work in rural Mexico.
+I began as a community development student practitioner passionate about peace undertaking community work and research in rural Mexico.
 My curiosity has traversed the outer conflicts in our communities to the inner conflicts within our own body-mind-spirits.

 Healing is a collaborative practice that is “power with” not “power over”.